-The SFI 2015-2019 Chain-of-Custody Standard is an accounting system that tracks forest fiber content through production and manufacturing to the end product.
+The SFI 2022Chain-of-Custody Standard is an accounting system that tracks forest fiber content through production and manufacturing to the end product.
 Companies can use chain-of-custody certification to track and communicate how much of their product comes from certified lands, certified fiber sourcing, recycled content and/or non-certified forest content.

 What the Chain-of-Custody Standard Covers

-The SFI 2015-2019 Chain-of-Custody Standard applies to any organization that sources, processes, manufactures, handles, trades, converts or prints forest-based products.
+The SFI 2022Chain-of-Custody Standard applies to any organization that sources, processes, manufactures, handles, trades, converts or prints forest-based products.

+A wood producer delivering roundwood or field chips direct from the forest to a manufacturing facility does not need to be certified to the SFI Chain of Custody Standard.

+A certified organization (such as a warehouse or distribution center) that passes on SFI certified material/product does not need an SFI chain of-custody system provided the SFI certified material/product is in its original packaging and the material/product is identified with an SFI chain-of-custody on-product label.

 Geographic Application of the Chain-of-Custody Standard

-The SFI 2015-2019 Chain-of-Custody Standard applies to any organization globally.
+The SFI 2022Chain-of-Custody Standard applies to any organization globally.

 1.2 Additional Requirements